Towards Contextual Sensitive Data Detection: Revisiting Sensitive Data Detection

 The notion of ``sensitive data'' is multifaceted, spanning legal, theoretical, and domain-specific views.
 Legal frameworks often equate sensitivity with personal identifiable information.
 The GDPR defines personal data broadly as ``any information relating to an identified or identifiable natural person,'' specifying sensitive categories like health, ethnicity, or politics requiring extra protection~\citep{gdpr}.
 Similarly, HIPAA defines identifiers that make health information ``Protected Health Information (PHI)'' when linked to individuals~\citep{hipaa}.
-These protocols provide a baseline: data that directly or indirectly identifies a person is sensitive.
-Yet static, type-level definitions are insufficient for modern governance~\citep{Quinn_Malgieri_2021}, as they emphasize direct identifiers while overlooking non-personal but risky data such as geolocation data, community-level attributes, or institutional records.
-Sensitivity is often contextual: seemingly harmless data can become sensitive when combined, repurposed, or shared across contexts~\citep{malkin2022contextualintegrity}.
+Yet, sensitivity is often contextual: seemingly harmless data can become sensitive when combined, repurposed, or shared across contexts~\citep{malkin2022contextualintegrity}.
 Theoretical perspectives deepen this nuance.
 Nissenbaum’s Contextual Integrity frames sensitivity as the appropriateness of information flows within social norms~\citep{nissenbaum2004privacy}.
-Violations occur when flows breach expectations, not from the data type itself.
-Building on this, researchers advocate context-grounded definitions~\citep{malkin2022contextualintegrity, shvartzshnaider2019going}.
-For instance, shopping data may be ordinary in retail but sensitive in behavioral profiling.
-Recent taxonomies further refine this view. \citet{kober2023whatissensitive} distinguish: (1) always-sensitive data (e.g., direct identifiers); (2) combination-sensitive (sensitive when linked together); (3) context-sensitive (sensitivity by use); and (4) value-sensitive (sensitivity from specific values).
-This shows that not all personal is equally sensitive, and not all sensitive data is on individuals.
+Building on this, researchers advocate context-grounded definitions~\citep{malkin2022contextualintegrity}. \citet{kober2023whatissensitive} distinguish: (1) always-sensitive data (e.g., personal identifiers); (2) sensitivity by linking data; (3) sensitivity by use; and (4) sensitivity from specific values.
+This echos that not all personal is equally sensitive, and not all sensitive data is on individuals.
+To detect sensitive data, of any kind, our framework builds on this conceptual notion of data sensitivity (Def. \ref{def:contextual-sensitive-data}): data protection methods must ensure coverage beyond personal- and static sensitivity definitions.